Course

 Modern nursing has been standardized nationwide in the way that nurses are educated and the standards they are held to when performing their jobs.
 While the minimum proficiency exam, the National Council Licensure Exam (NCLEX), is used to determine who qualifies to be a nurse, each state has its own Nurse Practice Act that oversees the nurses of that state and sets ensures the standards for safe and skilled care are being followed (1).
 This course will cover Ohio Nurse Practice Act in detail to best prepare Ohio nurses to provide the best care possible.

-Nursing as a trained profession has been around for over 200 years in the United States, with the first courses on caring for maternity patients taught by Dr. Valentine Seaman in 1798 in New York.
+Nursing as a trained profession has been around for over 200 years in the United States, with the first courses on caring for maternity clients taught by Dr. Valentine Seaman in 1798 in New York.
 Over the next 100 years, nursing education became more standardized and widespread, following the overseas lead of Florence Nightingale and rising to meet the need for skilled health professionals with the outbreak of the Civil War.
-In 1873, there were three schools for nursing education in the United States; by 1900, there were more than 400 schools (8)!
+In 1873, there were three nursing education schools in the United States; by 1900, there were more than 400 schools (101)!
+This rapid growth was fueled by the increasing demand for healthcare professionals and the recognition of nursing as a distinct and valuable profession.
 Fast forward another 120 years, and there are now 3.8 million nurses caring for the citizens of this country, and the demand for more is expected to grow as the Baby Boomer population ages (1).

-Modern nursing has been standardized nationwide in the way that nurses are educated and the standards they are held to when performing their jobs.
-While the minimum proficiency exam, the National Council Licensure Exam (NCLEX), is used to determine who qualifies to be a nurse, each state has its own Nurse Practice Act that oversees the nurses of that state and sets ensures the standards for safe and skilled care are being followed (1).
-Upon completion of this course, the learner should have increased knowledge of the standards outlined by the Ohio Nurse Practice Act and demonstrate an understanding of:
+Modern nursing has been standardized nationwide, so that nurses are educated and the standards they are held to when performing their jobs.
+While the minimum proficiency exam, the National Council Licensure Exam (NCLEX), is used to determine who qualifies to be a nurse, each state has its own Nurse Practice Act that oversees the nurses of that state and ensures the standards for safe and skilled care are being followed (1).
+This course aims to explore the rules and regulations for the state of Ohio and familiarize the learner with the Ohio Nurse Practice Act.

 Ohio Administrative Code, Revised Code, and Board of Nursing

-The Ohio Administrative Code (OAC) delineates the rules and regulations of various licensed professions, and Section 4723 of the Ohio Revised Code (ORC, 2022) is specific to nursing practice.
-This section of the ORC (based on the Ohio Nurse Practice Act) outlines specifics in ensuring proper safety, delegation, competency standards, applying the nursing process, and disciplinary action for nurses with an Ohio license.
+The Ohio Administrative Code (OAC) delineates the rules and regulations of various licensed professions, and Section 4723 of the Ohio Revised Code (ORC, 2023) is specific to nursing practice.
+This section of the ORC (based on the Ohio Nurse Practice Act) outlines specifics for ensuring proper safety, delegation, competency standards, application of the nursing process, and disciplinary action for nurses with an Ohio license.

-While the ORC (2022) sets the standards and scope of practice of nurses in the state, there needs to be a governing body to enforce the rules and regulations.
+While the OAC sets the standards and scope of practice of nurses in the state, a governing body must enforce the rules and regulations.
 This is where the Ohio Board of Nursing (OBN) comes in.
-The ORC Section 4723-01 (2022) dictates that the OBN be composed of thirteen members; at least eight of which should be registered nurses (RNs), at least two licensed practical nurses (LPNs), two advanced practice registered nurses (APRNs), and one consumer representative.
-All licensed members of the board should have an active, unencumbered license and at least five recent years of experience in the workforce (3).
+ORC Section 4723-02 (2017) dictates that the OBN be composed of thirteen members; at least eight of whom should be registered nurses (RNs), at least two licensed practical nurses (LPNs), two advanced practice registered nurses (APRNs), and one consumer representative.
+All licensed members of the board should have an active, unencumbered license and at least five years of recent experience in the workforce.

-The board is legally authorized to enforce the rules put forth by the Ohio Nurse Practice Act’s OAC and must review each rule at least once every five years.
-Among other duties, they are also responsible for reviewing and granting approval to nursing education programs, issuing and renewing nursing licenses, and regulating the substance abuse monitoring program for nursing professionals.
-The funding for the OBN comes from licensure fees for nurses practicing in the state of Ohio (4).
+The board is legally authorized to enforce the rules by the Ohio Nurse Practice Act's OAC and must review each rule at least once every five years.
+They are also responsible for reviewing and granting approval to nursing education programs, issuing and renewing nursing licenses, and regulating the substance abuse monitoring program for nursing professionals.
+The funding for the OBN comes from licensure fees for nurses practicing in the state of Ohio.

 Quiz Questions